-Annual expenditure < €10 million Annualexpenditurebetween €10 - 20 million Annual expenditure > €20 million Slovenia, Sweden Germany, Finland, Italy, The Netherlands, Austria, Denmark, France, Portugal, Spain, UK provide clear recommendations on what to monitor in the future, a clear question, or purpose for the monitoring activity, needs to be formulated.
+Annual expenditure < $\in 10$ million Annual expenditure between €10 - 20 million Annual expenditure > €20 million Slovenia, Sweden Germany, Finland, Italy, The Netherlands, Austria, Denmark, France, Portugal, Spain, UK

-'''

-5.3 Recommendations for future monitoring
+5.3.
+Recommendations for future monitoring

-'''

 As said before, a number of bottlenecks prevent the review of reliable data for STI cooperation with third countries.
 A good budgetary overview is lacking.
-To be able to
+To be able to provide clear recommendations on what to monitor in the future, a clear question, or purpose for the monitoring activity, needs to be formulated.